Child & Adolescent Services – Recovery Academy

 Our adolescent populations participate in either our Recovery Academy or Bridges programs, based on their specific treatment needs, while our Child Unit is for those 12 and under or students in seventh grade or below.
 In addition to addressing other mental health issues, these programs are also effective for dealing with a history of cutting, self-injury, anxiety, eating disorders and anger.

-Our treatment programs for children and adolescents involve a multi-level continuum of care that includes group and individual therapy conducted by a multi-disciplinary treatment team, medication management, a parent education program, introduction to the 12-Step model and therapeutic groups for suicide intervention, alcohol and drugs, mood and eating disorders, psychological trauma, self-injurious behavior and anger management.
+Our treatment programs for children and adolescents involve a multi-level continuum of care that includes group and individual therapy conducted by a multi-disciplinary treatment team, medication management, a parent education program, introduction to the 12-Step model and therapeutic groups for suicide prevention, alcohol and drugs, mood and eating disorders, psychological trauma, self-injurious behavior and anger management.

 Parent involvement plays a vital role in recovery.
 Our program allows parents to understand substance abuse and psychiatric issues better and to develop a support system by knowing other parents with similar problems.
 While children and adolescents are in treatment, parents participate in multi-family therapy groups and individual family therapy designed to educate and train parents on recovery, trust, communication, limit setting, parenting and preparing for the return home.